elastic/kibana/style_guides/accessibility_guide.md

 such elements, that would consume tabbing, to think about an accessible interaction model.

+*Hint:* If you create that kind of interactive elements `role="application"` might be a good `role` (also see below) for that element.
+It is meant for elements providing their own interaction schemes.

 ## Roles

 Each DOM element has an implicit role in the accessibility tree (that assistive technologies